soodoshll/perfpred/readme.md

 1. Replace the memory allocator with a dummy allocator;
 1. Stop launching most kernels.

+After all, we still have an option of non-intrusive mode of memory predictor.
+However, it might not be as accurate as the intrusive one.

 **Building fake cuda runtime**
 ```
 bash scripts/build.sh
 ```

+## DNNPerf

+As an important baseline we compared to, we reimplemented DNNPerf.

 ## Misc
 python dnnperf/fake_runner.py 1003 115 224